Eternalynx04/UnSe/README.md

 # UnSe – Undo in Selection

 UnSe is a Visual Studio Code extension that provides precise undo functionality within selected text ranges.
-It allows developers to undo changes only within their current selection, preventing accidental rollbacks of unrelated code modifications.
+It allows us to undo changes only within their current selection, preventing accidental rollbacks of unrelated code modifications.

 ## ✨ Features

 UnSe tracks edits automatically when your selection changes and stores the history for each selected range.
 When you need to undo changes, it only affects the text within your current selection, leaving other parts of your code untouched.

-* ⏪ Undo functionality limited to the currently selected text range
+* Undo functionality limited to the currently selected text range
-* 🔒 Automatic edit tracking when selection boundaries change
+* Automatic edit tracking when selection boundaries change
-* 🧠 Prevents unintended undos outside your working area
+* Prevents unintended undos outside your working area
-* 🎯 Simple command palette integration with customizable keybinding
+* Simple command palette integration with customizable keybinding

 ## 🚀 Installation